-The advantage of Design of Experiments (DoE) deployment in chemical development is that multiple input parameters, or "factors", such as temperature, raw material, concentration can be assessed simultaneously to elucidate the conditions at which the product attributes, or "responses", such as yield, selectivity, impurity level reach an optimum value.
+The advantage of deploying Design of Experiments (DoE) in chemical development is that multiple input parameters, or "factors", such as temperature, raw material and concentration, can be assessed simultaneously to elucidate the conditions at which the product attributes, or "responses", such as yield, selectivity and impurity level, reach an optimum value.

-Since DoE studies usually require less experimental repetitions, DoE can result in:
+Since DoE studies usually require fewer experimental repetitions, DoE can result in:

 How Do I Conduct a DoE Study?

 In a Design of Experiments (DoE) study, the factors of interest are varied systematically from their lowest to highest value and all possible factor combinations are executed in the same set of experiments.